 Minority interest refers to having a stake in a company that is less than 50% of the total shares in terms of voting rights.
 Essentially, minority investors don’t exercise control over a company by way of votes, leaving them with little influence in the overall decision-making process.
 In most cases, minority interest stakes range between 20% to 30%.

 On the balance sheet of a company with controlling interests, minority shares are usually shown as non-current liabilities, and they represent the portion of its minor companies owned by minor controlling interests.

 Passive vs. Active Minority Interest

 For minority interest, financial reporting occurs only when the major company prepares a separate set of financial statements and consolidated financial documents.
 Adjustments in the minority interest take place when the major company owns a less than 100% stake in the minor company.

 In terms of profit and loss account, minority interest is that part of consolidated profit and loss that comes under ordinary activities after taxation.
-According to IFRS regulations, minority stake falls under equity.
+According to IFRS regulations, the minority stake falls under equity.
 However, in the US, GAAP imposes slightly relaxed rules on reporting.